jj364/rl_practice/README.md

 In the *vanilla* gridworld Generalised Policy Iteration (GPI) is used to find the optimal path from start to finish.
 The entire state-action space is sampled for the grid.

 In *windy* gridworld a Southerly wind pushes the agent up the grid to add complexity to the environment.
-Temporal difference learning is used to find the optimal path from start to finish.
+Temporal difference learning (SARSA) is used to find the optimal path from start to finish.

 ## Racetrack - Off-policy Monte Carlo
 Off-policy Monte Carlo control is used to teach a car to make a turn on a racetrack with restrictions on maximum speed.